 4- Post maximum details.
 Ads posted with vague details create doubts in the minds of potential buyers.

 5- Post quality photos.
 Presentation is one of the key factors in selling business.
-Photos of a dirty vehicle covered in dust and parked near a peg of garbage is not the way to go.
+Photos of a dirty vehicle covered in dust and parked near a peg of garbage are not the way to go.
 Take photos in daylight to enhance the shine.
-Take several photos from different angles, and also include the photos of engine bay and interior photos.
+Take several photos from different angles, and also include the photos of the engine bay and interior photos.

 6- Be honest.
 State the work needed to be done on the vehicle.
-Although it seems incorrect at first, but honesty always pays.
-For a start, it will filter the buyers who actually are looking for such vehicle from the ones with inflated expectations.
+Although it seems incorrect at first, honesty always pays.
+For a start, it will filter the buyers who actually are looking for such a vehicle from the ones with inflated expectations.

 7- Be polite.
 There are always low-ballers looking for a steal of a deal who post ridiculous comments to bring your price down.
-The best way is to politely turn them down by stating ‘Thank you for your offer’.
+The best way is to politely turn them down by stating, ‘Thank you for your offer.’
 Arguing uselessly will derail your thread from buying/selling to useless rants.

 8- Keep your phone on.
 A potential buyer will call once.
 People looking for a Honda Civic 2000 will make a list of all the 2000 Civics they’re interested in, and start calling.
-If a call goes unattended, they will dial the next number in the list.
+If a call goes unattended, they will dial the next number on the list.

-9- Filter the potential buyers from time wasters: A lot can be understood when you talk to someone on the phone.
+9- Filter the potential buyers from time-wasters: A lot can be understood when you talk to someone on the phone.
 Do not give wrong impressions.
 Be clear about the final price you will let it go for in order to filter the buyers who plan to negotiate enormously.

 10- Document every transaction.
 Get everything in written.
-State the token money paid, the amount remaining and the date of remaining payment.
+State the token money paid, the amount remaining, and the date of remaining payment.